feather-id/feather-server-node/README.md

 ## Usage

-The package needs to be configured with your project's API keys, available on the [Feather Dashboard](https://feather.id/dashboard).
+The Feather package must be initialized with your project's API key, available on the [Feather Dashboard](https://feather.id/dashboard).
 Include the API key when you require the package:

 ```js
 const feather = require("feather-id")("live_...");